agendize/nodejs-module/README.md

 ```

-result object will contain the resulted created objects depending on the options parameter.
+**result** object will contain the resulted created objects depending on the options parameter.
 See Agendize developers documentation for each resource body.

-Error object
+**error** object

 ##Available Functions